mattnworb/website/content/post/grpc-java-deadline-cancellation-questions.md

 3. When the client has a request whose deadline is exceeded, will interceptors attached to the call see a response that the server sends?

+TODO:

+- a better intro
+- explain what deadlines are and define cancellation
+  - quote the documentation.
+- the main questions I wanted to answer are:
+  - what mechanism in the client knows when a deadline has been exceeded and does something to throw an exception or interrupt the client blocking on a result?
+  - is there anything similar on the server-side - like a timer?
+  - does the client communicate to the server that it is considering the call cancelled and not waiting any more?
+- are there any docs in <https://github.com/grpc/grpc> to link to on how this should all work according to the specification?

 ----